 Flash forward to a few months ago when I actually thought about creating a thicker smoothie.
 (Hint, hint, me- like you see at all the trendy cafes, duh) In order to get this consistency without a lot of headache, having a food processor is vital.
 I don’t think a blender would work; I’m guessing you’d have to thin it more.

 The best thing about this new breakfast dish is that it’s almost 100% fruit.
 I go very light on the cereal topping, just enough to add crunch.
-I use whatever I have on hand- flakes or squares of some variation.
+I use whatever I have on hand- flakes or puffs of some variation.
 The worst thing about this dish is that I usually feel chilly after eating it.
 Of course, I follow the meal with a piping hot cup of coffee, so the problem is rectified quickly.

 Yay for breakfast, my first important meal of the day!